 - A list of icons from this server which you can use on your own pages (like this: ).

-- Users can include Java applets on their pages; here's an example that should work for you.
+- Users can include Java applets on their pages; here's

 - Users can password-protect a section of their Web documents from unauthorized off-campus snoopers.
 For example, you can break into this secret web page only if you know the secret code: the username is the first name of Dilbert's creator, the password is his last name, both in lowercase.
 (Please note that this doesn't prevent potentially thousands of local users from browsing your "secret" page.
 We're all one big happy family here, but ...)

 CGI Information: I get a lot of